AlizaminJ/kafka/README.md

 sudo apt update && sudo apt -y upgrade sudo apt -y install openjdk-11-jre-headless
 ```
-- Install binary version kafka on https://kafka.apache.org/downloads: Get the installation link (it suggests the closest server, in my case "https://apache.uib.no/kafka/2.5.0/kafka_2.12-2.5.0.tgz", create and download the file into "Downloads" directory, and finally install it into a new "kafka" directory
+- Install binary version kafka on https://kafka.apache.org/downloads: Get the installation link (it suggests the closest server, in my case "https://apache.uib.no/kafka/2.5.0/kafka_2.12-2.5.0.tgz", create and download the file into "Downloads" directory, and finally install it into a new "kafka" directory:
 ```
 curl https://apache.uib.no/kafka/2.5.0/kafka_2.12-2.5.0.tgz -o Downloads/kafka.tgz
 mkdir kafka